Project Creation and Processing: Configuration Prerequisites

 Before you enter any new project, you must ensure that the following are configured:

-• On the Projects Preferences (PM101000) form, the basic project accounting settings have been specified: numbering sequences, non-project code, visibility settings, and posting settings.
+- On the Projects Preferences (PM101000) form, the basic project accounting settings have been specified: numbering sequences, non-project code, visibility settings, and posting settings.
 The actual combination of settings you need to specify depends on the processes in your organization and on the features enabled on the Enable/Disable Features (CS100000) form.
-For an example of configuring basic project settings, see Basic Project Configuration: Implementation Activity.
+For an example of specifying basic project settings, see Basic Project Configuration: Implementation Activity.

-• On the Account Groups (PM201000) form, the account groups that will be used in the project have been created.
+- On the Account Groups (PM201000) form, the account groups that will be used in the project have been created and the GL accounts to be used in projects and project-related documents have been mapped to the appropriate account groups.
 Account groups make it possible to transfer financial and non-financial information between project management forms and other functional areas by associating any transactions posted in other areas with the related project.
 For an example of configuring an account group, see Account Groups: General Information.

-• Optional: On the Allocation Rules (PM207500) form, each allocation rule that you will assign to a project task has been created.
+- Optional: On the Allocation Rules (PM207500) form, each allocation rule that you will assign to a project task has been created.
 If your project uses a complex cost accrual model, you must specify appropriate allocation rules to correctly track project expenditures and future revenues.
-For an example of defining allocation rules, see WIP Costs in Cost-Plus Projects: Implementation Activity and WIP Costs in Fixed-Price Projects: Implementation Activity.
+For examples of defining allocation rules, see WIP Labor Costs in Cost-Plus Projects: Implementation Activity and WIP Labor Costs in Fixed-Price Projects: Implementation Activity.